1-800-712-4357

 • Foul-smelling vaginal discharge.1

-Prior to taking the abortion pills, it is vital that you see a licensed medical provider, in person, during a private appointment.
-A licensed medical provider can prevent or diagnose some complications before you even take the medication, but you won’t have that help available without a medical checkup.2,3 Please be aware that abortion clinics and online providers of abortion pills make a profit when women choose abortion.4 You may want to choose a licensed medical provider or pregnancy medical center that does not profit from the decision you make.
+Prior to taking the abortion pill, it is vital that you see a licensed medical provider, in person, during a private appointment.
+A licensed medical provider can prevent or diagnose potential complications before you even take the medication, but you won’t have that help available without a medical checkup.2,3 Please be aware that abortion clinics and online providers of medication abortions make a profit when women choose abortion.4 You may want to choose a licensed medical provider or pregnancy medical center that does not profit from the decision you make.

-Note: The abortion pills are different from emergency contraception, sometimes called the “morning-after pill”.
-Ask your licensed medical provider to explain the difference between the two or go to optionline.org if you have questions.
+Note: Abortion pills are different from emergency contraception, sometimes called the “morning-after pill”.
+Ask your licensed medical provider to explain the difference between the two or visit optionline.org if you have questions.

 Your Medical History Matters

-Also bear in mind that only a licensed medical provider can examine you to check for the physical issues that would prevent you from safely taking a medication.7 There are circumstances that would make a medication abortion unsafe, including (but not limited to) the following conditions:
+Bear in mind that only a licensed medical provider can examine you to check for any physical issues that would prevent you from safely taking a medication.7 There are many circumstances that would make a medication abortion unsafe, including (but not limited to) the following conditions:

 • Ectopic (tubal) pregnancy